-Will work directly with Mr. Christopher Smith on special projects as necessary
+Will work directly with Mr. Christopher Smith on special projects as necessary membership and restricted his ability to continue running and promoting other MLMs.

 Will serve as General Manager for Banners Broker International and help make sure that all deadlines are met and that the company is moving in a positive direction